Keylor Navas: 2015–16

 With the departure of Casillas from Real Madrid, Navas inherited his number 1 shirt for the 2015–16 La Liga season.
-Madrid agreed to transfer Navas to Manchester United in part-exchange for David de Gea on 31 August 2015, but the deal collapsed because the documents were not submitted to FIFA before the Spanish transfer deadline.
+Madrid agreed to transfer Navas to Manchester United in part-exchange for David de Gea on 31 August 2015.
+Still, the deal collapsed because the documents were not submitted to FIFA before the Spanish transfer deadline.

-Madrid thrashed Real Betis in their home opener by a score of 5–0 with a fine performance from Navas making several saves as well as stopping a penalty.
+Madrid thrashed Real Betis in their home opener by a score of 5–0 with a fine performance from Navas, making several saves and stopping a penalty.
 He was a regular starter when the team won the 2015–16 UEFA Champions League.
-Navas earned the dual distinction of becoming the first Costa Rican and Central American to ever play in, and win, the men's Champions League final.
-He set a new record for Real Madrid in the UEFA Champions League by not conceding a single goal in his first 8 appearances; 6 of these were in the 2015–16 season.
+Navas earned the dual distinction of becoming the first Costa Rican and Central American ever to play in and win the men's Champions League final.
+He set a new record for Real Madrid in the UEFA Champions League by not conceding a single goal in his first eight appearances; 6 of these were in the 2015–16 season.
 He also usurped Edwin van der Sar to reach the second spot in clean sheets behind Jens Lehmann in the all-time list.
-He was the best goal keeper in the 2015–16 UEFA Champions League season conceding only 3 goals in 12 appearances, keeping 9 clean sheets.
+He was the best goalkeeper in the 2015–16 UEFA Champions League season, conceding only three goals in 12 appearances, keeping nine clean sheets.

 2016–17

 He was the starting goalkeeper when Madrid won the 2016–17 La Liga and the 2016–17 UEFA Champions League.
 On 29 January 2017 after the 3–0 win at home to Real Sociedad in La Liga, Navas became the first player from Costa Rica to reach 100 La Liga appearances.
-His performances during the double trophy winning season led him to win the Player of the Year for the second time at the 2017 CONCACAF Awards.
+His performances during the double trophy-winning season led him to win the Player of the Year for the second time at the 2017 CONCACAF Awards.

 2017–18

-Navas made his 100th appearance for Madrid during the 2–0 second leg home win over Barcelona.
+Navas made his 100th appearance for Madrid during the 2–0 second-leg home win over Barcelona.
 During the 2017–18 UEFA Champions League, he started eleven games, as Madrid won their third consecutive and 13th overall Champions League title beating Liverpool 3–1 in the final.
 The win against Liverpool saw Navas claim his 100th victory for Madrid in only 141 appearances.
 Navas produced some fine performances in the Champions League including a superb display against Bayern Munich in their semi-final second leg clash which helped Real Madrid qualify to the final.
-He made 8 saves during the game, his highest tally in a Champions League knock-out game.
+He made eight saves during the game, his highest tally in a Champions League knock-out game.
 Bayern Munich manager Jupp Heynckes praised Navas after the game as the reason for Real Madrid's qualification.